Rocky Daboval has left the building: Longtime WBRZ general manager celebrates retirement

 He will be greatly missed here in the newsroom and throughout the entire station, but Daboval is off to new adventures.
 Among them, being a full time grandfather.

-"During summer, we can stay with Rock, because he doesn't have to go to work," said Mitch Daboval, his grandson.
+"During summer, we can stay with Rock, because he doesn't have to go to work," said Benjamin Daboval, his grandson.

 It's not really goodbye, but only a see you later.